hagata/unwrap-project/README.md

 ### remove
 `unwrap remove projectName` or `unwrap rm projectName`

-To remove a project saved in Unwrap, simply use the remove command. *This cannot *
+To remove a project saved in Unwrap, simply use the remove command.
+By Default, removing a project does not remove the unwrap.json file from the project root.

+*Options*

+- `unwrap remove --clean projectName` or `unwram rm -c projectName` Using the `--clean` or `-c` option on remove will remove the unwrap.json file if one exists in the project root directory

 ### open
 `unwrap open projectName` or simply `unwrap projectName`